Paulhj/cra-template-react-redux/README.md

 ```

 Also make sure the newItem object is changed to set the defaults and if you have any associations with another collection from your core collection make sure to include that in the mockData.js file.
 For instance in the above example there is a createdBy field with an id.
 Make sure there is a collection of users or whatever you want that will link up to the id in that field.
 And finally make sure you export your objects in module.exports.

+2. Update the tools\createMockDb.js file to reference your newly created collections from the mockData.js file.

+3. Update the tools\apiServer.js file to make sure your new core collection is being called in the server.post call.
+Also update the validatItem method so it validates your new core object correctly and the createSlug method if you are using a slug.

+4. Now if all went well you should now be able to create the mock database and run the api server which will return the values in that mock database.
+From the command prompt type npm run start:api.
+This command can be found in the package.json file and will first call the createMockDb.js file which will create the db.json file which is now your mock database that you can use to create, add, update and delete items in your application.
+The command will next start the api server which will be listening for input on port 3001.
+You can now open a browser and goto http://localhost:3001/{collection-name} and you should see all the items in your collection written out to the browser.
+So if you had a collection of members the api call would be http://localhost:3001/members.